E-xyza/zigler/guides/2-collections.md

 This is especially useful for emitting `:ok` or `:error` tuples.

-> ### error atom {: .info }
+> ### error atom {: .info}
 >
-> `error` is a reserved word in Zig, so to create error atom you must use
+> `error` is a reserved word in Zig, so to create error atom you must use builtin syntax; the error
-> builtin syntax; the error enum literal is represented `.@"error"`.
+> enum literal is represented `.@"error"`.

 ## Passing and returning structs

 ### Structs are atom-keyed maps

 Most structs are interpreted as atom-keyed maps.
 Consider the following code:

 ```elixir
 ~Z"""